-The task is designed to assess the student's ability and interpretive skills in performance.
-The two dances must not be in the same style and each should be presented as a single uninterrupted performance.
-Solo repertoires that involve considerable time in holding a pose or waiting for music change are not appropriate.
+The task is designed to assess students' technical ability and interpretive skills in performance.
+The two dances must not be in the same style and each should be presented as a single, uninterrupted performance.
+Solo repertoires that involve considerable time spent holding a pose or waiting for a music change are not appropriate.
+In some ballet variations students spent the first quarter of their two-minute solo on an entrance consisting solely of a pose arabesque, grand promenade and static position.
+This would seem disproportionate as the task is designed to assess the student's technical ability and interpretive skills in performance.
+Although the solos can be between two and seven minutes in duration, those over three and a half minutes can sometimes compromise student performance in the criteria that assesses stamina.